singh-man/books/crackingTheCoding/17_hard.md

 00010	00110	01010
 -----	00111	01011
 ```
-Removing the number above creates an imbalance of ls and Os in the least significant bit, which we'll call LSB₁.
+Removing the number above creates an imbalance of 1s and Os in the least significant bit, which we'll call LSB₁.
 In a list of numbers from Oto n, we would expect there to be the same number of Os as 1 s (if n is odd), or an additional O if n is even.
 That is:

 	if n %   2 == 1 then  count(0s)  =  count(1s)
 	if n %   2 == 0 then  count(0s)  =  1 + count(1s)

 Note that this means that count(0s) is always greater than or equal to count (1s).

-When we remove  a valuevfrom the  list,we'll know immediately  ifvis even or odd just by looking at the least significant bits of all the other  values in the list.
+When we remove  a valuevfrom the  list, we'll know immediately  ifvis even or odd just by looking at the least significant bits of all the other  values in the list.

 ![](media/17_04_1.JPG)

-So,if c ount(0s) <=  c ount(1s),thenvis even.
+So, if count(0s) <=  count(1s), then v is even.
 If count(0s) > count(1s), then v is odd.

-We can now remove all the evens and focus on the odds,or remove all the odds  and focus on the evens.
+We can now remove all the evens and focus on the odds, or remove all the odds  and focus on the evens.

 Okay, but how do we figure out what the next bit in v is?
-If v were contained in our (now smaller) list,then we should expect to find the following (where c ount2 indicates  the number of Os or 1 s in the second least significant bit):
+If v were contained in our (now smaller) list, then we should expect to find the following (where count₂ indicates  the number of 0s or 1 s in the second least significant bit):

-	count₂(0s)  = count₂(ls)  OR count₂(0s) =  1 + count₂(1s)
+	count₂(0s)  = count₂(1s)  OR count₂(0s) =  1 + count₂(1s)

-As in the earlier example,we can deduce the value of the second least significant bit (LSB₂) of v.
+As in the earlier example, we can deduce the value of the second least significant bit (LSB₂) of v.

 ![](media/17_04_2.JPG)

 Again, we have the same conclusion:

 - If count₂(0s)  <=  count₂(1s), then LSB₂(v) = 0.
 - If count₂(0s)  >   count₂(1s), then LSB₂(v) = 1.

 We can repeat this process for each bit.
-On each iteration,we count the number of Osand 1s in bit i to check if LSBi(v) is O or 1.
-Then,we discard the numbers where LSBᵢ(x) != LSBᵢ(v).
+On each iteration, we count the number of Osand 1s in bit i to check if LSBi(v) is O or 1.
+Then, we discard the numbers where LSBᵢ(x) != LSBᵢ(v).
 That is, if v is even, we discard the odd numbers, and so on.

 By the end of this process, we will have computed all bits inv.In each successive iteration, we look at n, then n/2, then n/4, and so on, bits.
 This results in a runtime of O(N).

-If it helps,we can also move through this more visually.
+If it helps, we can also move through this more visually.
 In the first iteration, we start with all the numbers:
 ```
 00000	00100	01000	01100
 00001	00101	01001	01101